SanoSenpai/dasigV2/README.md

 ## Build
 To build the project, run npm run build.
 The build artifacts will be stored in the dist/ directory.

-## Running unit tests
-To execute unit tests, run npm test.
-This will run the unit tests via Karma.

 ## Further help
 For more help on the Angular CLI, you can use ng help or visit the Angular CLI Overview and Command Reference page.